gruporaia/Raia-Web-Client/docs/debug-system.md

 # Development with production-like settings (no debug)
 npm run dev:prod

-# Build for production (no debug, real API)
+# Build for production with mock data
 npm run build

-# Build for production with mock data (no debug, mock API)
+# Build for production with mock data (explicit)
 npm run build:mocked

 # Check for console.log statements in codebase